KxSystems/pykx/docs/getting-started/quickstart.md

 ## Converting PyKX objects to common Python types

-Objects generated via the PyKX library can be converted where reasonable to `Python`, `Numpy`, `Pandas` and `PyArrow` types which are analagous to their underlying q representation.
+Objects generated via the PyKX library can be converted where reasonable to `Python`, `Numpy`, `Pandas` and `PyArrow` types which are analogous to their underlying q representation.
 For example q tables are converted to Pandas Dataframes and PyArrow tables respectively.
 This is facilitated in each case through the use of the `py`, `np`, `pd` and `pa` methods.

 * Convert PyKX objects to Python